evoluteur/structured-filter/README.md

-# evol.advancedSearch
+# structured-filter

-evol.advancedSearch is a generic Web UI for advanced search.
+structured-filter is a generic Web UI for building structured search or filter queries.
 With it you can build structured search queries like "Contacts where Firstname starts with 'A' and Birthday after 1/1/1980 and State in (CA, NY, FL)"...